 Employees that serve in an IDEA Officer (an "officer of a charter school" as defined by TEA)1 position must complete and submit the outside employment disclosure form at least annually.
 The Human Resources Compliance Department will launch the outside employment disclosure form to all IDEA Officers for completion during the designated annual window.
-All completed employee disclosures involving outside employment will be reviewed for potential approval by the VP of Human Resources or designee to determine if any potential or actual conflict of interest is present or if there is any incompatibility with the outside employment and the employee's job duties or obligations to IDEA.
-If it is determined that the employee's outside employment will or may present a conflict of interest or is deemed incompatible with the employee's duties and obligations to IDEA for any reason, the request for approval will be denied.
+All completed employee disclosures involving outside employment will be reviewed for potential approval by the VP of Human Resources or designee to determine if any potential or actual conflict of interest is present or if there is any incompatibility with the outside employment will or may present a conflict of interest or is deemed incompatible with the employee's duties and obligations to IDEA for any reason, the request for approval will be denied.